Pension contributions - all you need to know

 How much can someone pay into a pension?

-Individuals can contribute to any number of pension plans.
+Individuals, including the self-employed, can contribute to any number of pension plans.

 Tax relief is only given in the tax year the contribution is paid.